peterhagelund/go-irobot/README.md

 very carefully and _test your software to destruction_ **before** letting this thing loose in your house. _Ye be warned!_

 _Please note:_ I am in no way affiliated with iRobot or any of its subsidiaries or suppliers.
-I have used their products for several years (my first one was a _Roomba Red_) and have written libraries similar to this one in Java, C, C++, Python, Go, and likely other languages simply because I enjoy doing so.
+I have used their products for several years (my first one was a _Roomba Red_) and have written libraries similar to this one in Java, C, C++, Python, Swift, and likely other languages simply because I enjoy doing so.

 ## Installing